alpacahq/alpaca-docs/content/api-references/accounts/accounts.md

 #### W-8 BEN

 For certain individuals, a W-8 BEN form should be submitted at onboarding.
 If the individual is not a registered U.S. taxpayer (not subject to a W-9), the W-8 BEN form may need to be submitted.
-The IRS explains [here](https://www.irs.gov/instructions/iw8ben) which individuals this requirement applies to and provides instructions on completing the form.
+The IRS explains [here](https://www.irs.gov/instructions/iw8ben) which individuals this applies to and provides instructions on completing the form.
 Every three years, in addition to the calendar year it was signed, a new W-8 BEN form must be submitted.

 The form can be submitted in JSON, JSONC, PNG, JPEG or PDF.
 If submitting it in JSON, please see the W-8 BEN completed with the corresponding field names for the API [here](https://s3.amazonaws.com/docs.alpaca.markets/files/W-8Ben+Example+Broker+Docs.pdf).